elixir-lang/ex_doc/README.md

 defp before_closing_body_tag(:epub), do: ""
 ```

 Besides an anonymous function, you can also pass a `module-function-args` tuple.
-It will the given module and function, with the format prefixed to the arguments:
+It will call the given module and function, with the format prefixed to the arguments:

 ```elixir
 docs: [